Pharmacy residency

 Pharmacy residency is education a pharmacist can pursue beyond the degree required for licensing as a pharmacist (in the United States of America: PharmD).
 A pharmacy residency program allows for the implementation of skill set and knowledge acquired in pharmacy school through interaction with the public either in a hospital setting or community practice.
-The program is done over a span of about 2yrs after graduation from pharmacy school and licensure as a pharmacist.
+The program is done over a span of about two years after graduation from pharmacy school and licensure as a pharmacist.
 Pharmacy residency helps improve the resume of a pharmacist so as to increase chances of obtaining employment outside community practice.
 A 2022 review suggested that there is sufficient evidence that residency develops key competencies for junior pharmacists.